-- A PCP is not required, but one can be chosen to assist with coordinating care. - Members may self-direct care to network providers. - Copayments, deductibles, and/or coinsurance may apply. - Most preventive services, including routine physical exams and many immunizations for both adults and children, are fully covered when provided by a PCP.
-Copayments may apply for members enrolled in a Grandfathered Plan. - When members reach the annual out-of-pocket maximum, benefits are covered at 100 percent of UPMC Health Plan's reasonable and customary allowance.
+- A PCP is not required, but one can be chosen to assist with coordinating care. - Members may self-direct care to in-network providers. - Copayments, deductibles, and/or coinsurance may apply. - Most preventive services, including routine physical exams and many immunizations for both adults and children, are fully covered when provided by an in-network PCP. - Copayments may apply for Members enrolled in a Grandfathered Plan. - When Members reach the annual out-of-pocket maximum, in-network services are paid at 100 percent of UPMC Health Plan's contracted rate without Member cost share.

-- Emergency services by any provider are covered if the health care services are provided to a member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one of the following: - Placing the health of the member (or with respect to a woman, the health of the woman or her unborn child) in serious jeopardy; - Serious impairment to bodily functions; - Serious dysfunction of any bodily organ or part. - Urgent care by any provider is covered if the health care services are provided to a member who reasonably believes that delaying care until the member can contact or see their personal physician may place the health of the member in jeopardy. - ► See Non-emergency Services, UPMC Health Plan Commercial, Chapter C.
+Emergency services by any provider are covered if the health care services are provided to a Member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one or more of the following:

+- Placing the health of the Member (or with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy - Serious impairment to bodily functions - Serious dysfunction of any bodily organ or part

+Urgent care by an in-network provider is covered if the health care services are provided to a Member who reasonably believes that delaying care until the Member can contact or see their personal physician may place the health of the Member in jeopardy.